-It’s that time of year to start using up those bumper crop of garden veggies and you, my friend, are going to learn how to make quick pickled cucumbers and red onion.
+It’s that time of year to start using up that bumper crop of garden veggies and you, my friend, are going to learn how to make quick pickled cucumbers and red onion.

 Or just pickles, as I like to call them.

 My garden lets me know where things are at in the world.
-As I begin to haul a million tomatoes, cucumbers and bunches of basil into my kitchen I am preparing myself for canning, pickling and freezing.
-Tomato sauce, pesto and pickle making are on the todo list for me this weekend.
-I’m preparing for fall and storing up.
+As I begin to haul a million tomatoes, cucumbers and bunches of basil into my kitchen I am preparing myself for canning, pickling, and freezing.
+Tomato sauce, pesto and pickle making are on the to-do list for me this weekend.
+I’m preparing for storing up.

 First, the cucumbers.
 I decided to simplify and make the “refrigerator” version of pickles.
 Refrigerator pickles (or cucumbers) get stored in the cold, rather than in a cabinet and therefore don’t last as long as if you can them (which is a whole different process).
 But no worries because I guarantee you will eat them all.
 They also make impressive gifts.